nicholasrice/design-token-library/doc-site/docs/intro.md

 # Intro

 `design-token-library` is a TypeScript library for managing Design Tokens.
-It's interface is based off of the [Design Token Community Group (DTCG)](https://www.designtokens.org/), and aims to be a lightweight, type-safe, polymorphic library that can be used in any JavaScript runtime.
+It's interface is based off of the [Design Token Community Group (DTCG)](https://www.designtokens.org/), and aims to be a lightweight and type-safe library with core behavior that can be used in any JavaScript runtime.

 `design-token-library` supports: